GIR-pub/deepdotweb/_posts/2013/11/07/the-silk-road-2-0-rises-defying-the-fbi/index.md

 ---
-title: The Silk Road 2.0 Rises: Defying the FBI
+title: "The Silk Road 2.0 Rises: Defying the FBI
 ---
 1201